pdl/Articulate/README.md

 You don't need to redesign your app around Articulate, it's a service that you call on when you need it, and all the 'moving parts' can be switched out if you want to do things your way.

-It's written in Perl, the fast, reliable 'glue language' that's perfect for agile web development projects.
+It's written in Perl, the fast, reliable 'glue language' that's perfect for agile web development projects, and currently runs on the Dancer1 and Dancer2 web frameworks.

 ## Caveat